Bachelor of Arts, Elementary Education

 After Admission to Professional Year

-Student Teaching Semester – You will be in the school all day M-F.
+Student Teaching Semester – You will be in a local school within a 50-mile radius of Boise State full-time.

 Boise State provides an affordable, quality education to improve your future.
 Scholarship opportunities are available for residents and nonresidents, making it even more affordable to attain a quality education.